Noah Monteiro: Early life

 Noah Pereira Monteiro was born on 23 November 2009 at 00:40 WET in Coimbra, Portugal.
 His father, Tiago Monteiro, is a fellow racing driver who competed in Formula One from to with Jordan and Midland before an extensive career in the World Touring Car Championship.
 His mother, Diana Pereira, is a former model, rally driver, fashion designer, and motorsport broadcaster—she was named the Ford Supermodel of the World in 1997.
-He has an older sister called Mel, who is a musician.
+He has an older sister called Mel, who appeared on the Portuguese version of The Voice Kids.

 Monteiro was introduced to motor racing by attending his father's V8 Supercar event in Australia and first tested a go-kart by the age of five.
 He had initially tried skateboarding, surfing, motocross, basketball, and fashion modelling.
-His father took a relaxed approach towards his karting career, which The Race contrasted to the relationship of Keke and Nico Rosberg.
-He featured on the cover of GQ Portugal in October 2024 alongside the Driver Era, where he was interviewed by his mother.
-He has been partnered with Brose Fahrzeugteile since 2020 and studies economics.
+His father took a relaxed approach towards his karting career, which The Race likened to the relationship of Keke and Nico Rosberg.
+He has been partnered with automotive supplier Brose Fahrzeugteile since 2020 and studies at an economics school.
+He has been mentored by 2019–20 Formula E champion António Félix da Costa, a close friend of his father.
+He featured on the cover of GQ Portugal in October 2024, where he was interviewed by his mother.